Hobbing: Uses

 Hobbing is used to produce most throated worm wheels, but certain tooth profiles cannot be hobbed.
 If any portion of the hob profile is perpendicular to the axis, the hob will not have the cutting clearance generated by the usual backing off process and will not cut well.

-Cycloidal forms

 For cycloidal gears (as used in BS978-2 Specification for fine pitch gears) and cycloidal-type gears, each module, ratio, and number of teeth in the pinion requires a different hobbing cutter, so the hobbing is ineffective for small-volume production.
 To circumvent this problem, a special war-time emergency circular arc gear standard was produced giving a series of close-to-cycloidal forms which could be cut with a single hob for each module for eight teeth and upwards to economize on cutter manufacturing resources.
 A variant on this is still included in BS978-2a (Gears for instruments and clockwork mechanisms.
 Cycloidal type gears.
 Double circular arc type gears).
 Tolerances of concentricity of the hob limit the lower modules which can be cut practically by hobbing to about 0.5 module.